Bachelor of Health Science in Radiation Therapy (BHS Program)

 Through GMercyU's radiation therapy programs, you can build on your educational foundation in radiation therapy and take your career in different directions including administration, dosimetry, research, education, and direct patient care.

-The five-year average job employment rate for graduates was 97.5% within 12 months of graduation (PDF).
+The five-year average job employment rate for our radiation therapy school graduates was 97% within 12 months of graduation (PDF).

 You can also check out the average first-time pass rate on the American Registry of Radiologic Technologists (ARRT) certifying exam over the past five years by viewing GMercyU's Program Effectiveness document (PDF).